-Belgravia hair specialists always advise anyone concerned about losing their hair, or experiencing sudden or excessive hair fall, to have a consultation either in-person at a dedicated hair loss clinic, or online where they can be assessed remotely.
-This free service can provide – at the very least – the relief and reliable information that comes with getting a professional diagnosis and understanding exactly what is happening and why.
+Hair specialists tend to advise anyone concerned about losing their hair, or experiencing sudden or excessive hair fall, to have a consultation.
+This can often - at the very least - provide the relief and reliable information that comes with getting a professional diagnosis, including understanding exactly what is happening and why.
 From there an appropriate hair loss treatment

 Whilst starting treatment may be daunting for some, Belgravia

 clients often tell us that when they start to see results, it spurs them on to be extra diligent about using their treatment and hair growth supporting products

 .
 Many also cite having the constant support of dedicated hair experts who can answer any queries along the way as being a valuable part of their course.